MicrosoftDocs/power-automate-docs/articles/desktop-flows/use-custom-actions.md

 [!INCLUDE[cc-preview-features-top-note](../includes/cc-preview-features-top-note.md)]

-> [!IMPORTANT]
-> This feature requires Power Automate for desktop v2.32 or later.

 You can include custom actions in desktop flows through the [Assets library (preview)](assets-library.md) using Power Automate for desktop's designer.

 To use Assets library, select **Assets library (preview)** in the designer.